autarch/perl-advent-calendar-2015-stepford/article.md

 <a href="./step-graph.svg"><img src="./step-graph.svg" height="450" width="450"></a>

 Looking at this graph, we can see a couple interesting things.
-First, we two steps, "Get all names & IPs" and "Download GeoLite2 databases", with no dependencies.
-Next, we have one step that is a dependency for two other steps, "Assign UUIDs".
-Finally, the "Combine scores" step has two dependencies.
+First, we have two steps, "Get all names & IPs" and "Download GeoLite2 databases", with no dependencies.
+Next, we have steps that are dependencies dependency for more than one other steps, "Assign UUIDs" and "Get all names & IPs".
+Finally, the "Combine scores" step has three dependencies.

-Figuring all this stuff out is what Stepford is for, and in fact it calculates a graph just like this internally.
+Figuring all this stuff out is what Stepford is for.
+In fact, it calculates a graph just like this internally.

 ## Building our First Step